abhimanyusood/techblog/_posts/2022-4-24-interfaces-polymorphism-and-factory-design-patterns.md

 This is always the first step in making your code generic.
 Now, how can we go one step further and make it even more generic?

 **Observation** - Fundamentally, I'm creating a mobile and then performing some business logic steps (test(), box(), ship()) on it.
-The important thing to note is that no matter which specific instance of Mobile interface that I choose to create, my business logic steps will remain the same!
+The important thing to note is that no matter which specific instance of Mobile interface I choose to create, my business logic steps will remain the same!
 Therefore, in order to make my MobileFactory truly generic, I have to remove Mobile m = new Nokia() instantiation from it.

 One way to do it is to give the responsibility of instantiating Mobile m = Nokia() to someone else.
 Then you just inject the newly created m into orderMobile function and perform the rest of the business logic steps on m